KateTorres/aws-machine-learning/README.md

 # aws-machine-learning
-This repository contains code from practicing for AWS machine learning test Content is populated following labs from https://www.coursera.org/learn/data-engineering-in-aws sklearn is used : https://scikit-learn.org/stable/modules/preprocessing.html
+This repository contains code from practicing for AWS machine learning test Content is populated following labs from https://www.coursera.org/learn/data-engineering-in-aws, taught by GitHub user vbloise3 sklearn is used : https://scikit-learn.org/stable/modules/preprocessing.html